 I’m on my way through Allentown, PA, next week, which made me think of this legendary pie.
-We published the recipe for it in our earliest version of Lost Recipes Found three years ago, and it’s still a top reader-favorite!
-Reported to be the pie that made Hess Brothers’ department store of Allentown, Pa, famous, it’s miles-high, mounded with gelatin-sweetened fresh strawberries, and topped with whipped cream.
-“Hess’s pie was just plain legendary,” says Michael Lisicky, who writes about department story history, and provided the recipe: “Hess’s was always about retail theater, and this pie fit that.”
-When the store closed in 1996, a long line of shoppers queued up to have their last piece.
-Thanks to Lisicky’s aunt, who knew the person who used to make Hess’s pies, you can now make your own at home.
+We published this version of the recipe in our earliest version of Lost Recipes Found three years ago, and it’s still a top reader-favorite!
+There are several home-cook versions circulating of the pie that made Hess Brothers’ department store of Allentown, Pa, famous: miles-high, mounded with glazed fresh strawberries, and topped with whipped cream.
+“Hess’s pie was just plain legendary,” says Michael Lisicky, who writes about department story history.
+“Hess’s was always about retail theater, and this pie fit that.”
+When the last store closed in 1996, a long line of shoppers queued up to have their last piece of the pie.
+Thanks to Lisicky’s aunt, who knew the person who used to make Hess’s pies, you can now make this home-cook version using strawberry gelatin and cornstarch in the glaze.
+For another great version and a bit more of the Hess’s story, —try our Mile-High Strawberry Pie.

 Makes one, 9 to 12- inch pie